RTCB: Structure

+Crystal structures of human RTCB in complex with human archease demonstrates that archease is essential for the activation of RTCB.

 Protein family

 RTCB belongs to the RtcB family of ATP-dependent RNA ligases, named after the eponymous protein in E. coli.
 The bacterial RtcB acts as a tRNA ligase, rejoining broken stem-loops in case of damage.
 It is also able to catalyse RNA splicing.

 The eukaryotic homologs of RtcB, including the human RTCB protein, participates in the tRNA-splicing ligase complex.

+Recently, RTCB was suggested to be involved in splicing DNA transposons in C. elegans and human cells.